SnehaJoshi11/Pewlett-Hackard-Analysis/README.md

 <p>

-	- To retrieve department name information, we can merged additional table `departments` into existing table `retirement_titles` with the `inner join`.
+- To retrieve department name information, we can merge additional table `departments` into existing table `retirement_titles` with the `inner join`.
 - After removing the duplicates, with `DISTINCT ON` command, the table was ready to be used for additional queries.

 </p>

+##

-***How many roles will need to be filled as the "silver tsunami" begins to make an impact? *** <br>
+***How many roles will need to be filled as the "silver tsunami" begins to make an impact?*** <br>

 Here we can have additional query that breaks down how many staff will retire per department.
 Since every department will be affected in some way this query gives more precise numbers what each department can expect and how many roles will need to be filled.